 Explain why they’re feeling this way

-Some young people might be feeling confused as to why they have apprehensions about leaving lockdown.
+Some young people might be feeling confused about their feelings of apprehensions about leaving lockdown.
 Talk to them about how our body isn’t always aligned with our brain, and our body can physically manifest worries that we might not consciously be aware of.
 Explain how we’ve grown used to perceiving social settings as ‘risky’ and how that’s a hard message to just switch off.
 Talk about how it’s normal to be nervous about going back to school and interacting with friends again – even best friends – and how it might feel as if they’re experiencing their first day all over again.

 Switch the anxiety/excitement axis

 Increased heart rate.
 Butterflies in the stomach.
 Struggling to sit still.
 All of these can be symptoms of anxiety, but they can be symptoms of excitement too.
-And often, our bodies can’t really tell the difference.
+And often, our bodies can’t tell the difference.
 Try talking to your young person about the importance of a positive mindset.
-When they express these feelings, try and direct them to something they feel positive and excited about, rather than something that makes them feel nervous to think of.
+When they express these feelings, try to direct them to something they feel positive and excited about, rather than something that makes them feel nervous.

 Talk about taking things slow and setting boundaries

 It’s tempting to make plans for every second of the weekend now that we can again, but that doesn’t mean we’ll be able to handle the go-go-go when the time comes.
 If they seem to be getting overwhelmed, talk to your teen/child about easing back slowly into social gatherings.
 If they experience social anxiety, it could help for them to only make plans with good friends they feel very comfortable with to start.